A roadmap for improving animal welfare and community health.

 Executive Summary

 The welfare of farmed animals is a critical component of agriculture.
 Improving animal welfare means that animals live happier, healthier lives - not only is this good for its own sake, but animal welfare also supports community development, public health, and environmental outcomes.
 For this reason, many farmers in Ghana already opt for more extensive farming systems or shun the use of battery cages in the production of products like eggs.
 Unfortunately in Ghana, existing legal requirements for animal welfare don’t match this.
-The criminal code outlaws ill defined ‘unnecessary suffering’ and includes exceptions for animals being slaughtered or prepared for slaughter for food.
-This leaves the vast majority of traditional extensive farmers' livelihoods at risk for competition from large industrial farms adopting practise banned in many other parts of the world.
+The criminal code outlaws ill-defined ‘unnecessary suffering’ and includes exceptions for animals being slaughtered or prepared for slaughter for food.
+This leaves the vast majority of traditional extensive farmers' livelihoods at risk for competition from large industrial farms adopting practices banned in many other parts of the world.
 This progressively concentrates the industry in the hands of few and fewer wealthier individuals who lack concern for animals, public health and the environment.
 In this report, we identify the top opportunities for improving farmed animal welfare in Ghana, working with industry and government stakeholders to uphold animal welfare as a public good (1).

 When the stakeholders seek to improve the lives of animals, it is important to focus efforts on the animal species and policies that will bring about the biggest improvements for a given investment of effort.
 Reforms should focus on reaching as many animals as possible.
 Fish (170 million individuals) and poultry (82 million individuals) are the most numerous farmed animals in Ghana by far, and intensively farmed fish and poultry typically experience poorer welfare conditions than other types of animals.
 Intensive poultry and live markets have come with high risks of zoonotic diseases through the spread of avian influenza (2,3).
 So, improving the lives of farmed fish and chickens is a priority.